gagle/node-debuggy/README.md

     Returns de ISO date as string including the timezone offset.
   - __this.delay(ms) : String__
     Returns a more readable string representation of the delay between logging calls.

-Each namespace has a `debug` function to log the messages.

 __logger.debug(...message) : undefined__
 Logs a message.
 It accepts any formatted string.
 If the first parameter is not a String, it is stringified.
 See: [util.format()][util-format].